VasuJoshi700/Heart-desease-prediction/README.md

 In above boxplot we can see that there are outliers in cholestrol The highest cholestrol level that one can have is 200-350 (taking worst case scenario), i capped the outlier at 350 mg/dl cholestrol

+# Investigating null values
+There are not any null value in variables

 # Exploratory Analysis

 ![heart age](https://user-images.githubusercontent.com/87512268/135967138-53403b8f-a906-4eb6-ab76-61d60124ee6f.png)